The Cat in the Hat (2003 film): Home media

-The Cat in the Hat was released on VHS and DVD by Universal Studios Home Video on March 16, 2004.
+The Cat in the Hat was released on VHS and DVD by Universal Studios Home Video on March 16, 2004, where it eventually gained more success selling more copies despite initially struggling due to many copies being shipped.
 The DVD release features 13 deleted scenes, 36 outtakes, 13 featurettes, a "Dance with the Cat" tutorial to teach children how to do a Cat in the Hat dance, and an audio commentary with director Bo Welch and actor Alec Baldwin.
 On February 7, 2012, the film was released on Blu-ray.